Vanja-Maric/Staffoji-front/README.md

 ## Usage
 The home page contains a brief description of the Staffoji game, along with basic gameplay instructions.
-By clicking on the "Game" navigation link or , you will be taken to the game page.
+By clicking on the "Game" navigation link or, you will be taken to the game page.
 On the game page, you can start playing the game and enjoy the engaging Staffoji experience.
 Follow the on-screen instructions to play and achieve the highest score.